RobSpectre/Talks-Old/Crapping Rainbows with PhoneGap/outline.md

     - A world where you write once and deploy to all
     - A world where the Yankees always lose and the Red Sox always win
     - A world where unicorns crap rainbows on Bedford Ave, making life hell for the hipster indentured servants
-    - A world where dogs and cats live together, mass hysteria
     - Talk Agenda
     	- Introduction to PhoneGap
     	- Traction